• Menu

 Hype vs. Reality

 Taormina has earned a reputation as one of the jewels of Sicily, not least after having received the full glossy HBO treatment in the popular TV series, White Lotus.
-To some extent Taormina absolutely lives up to this hype.
+To some extent, Taormina absolutely lives up to this hype.
 The town’s main highlight is undoubtedly its dramatic location perched on a cliff overlooking turquoise waters, with Mount Etna perfectly framed behind it in the distance.
-It screams “LOOK AT ME!” and if it was human, its Instagram selfie count would be in the thousands.
-If you’re all about stunning vistas, Taormina will certainly not disappoint.
+It screams “LOOK AT ME!”, and if you’re all about stunning vistas, Taormina will certainly not disappoint.

-My visit though, left me with mixed feelings.
-While its location was undeniably beautiful, I’m not sure that I ever got a true sense of the place.
+My visit though, left me with mixed feelings, as I’m not sure that I ever got a true sense of the place.
 I visited in April, well before the onset of the peak summer season, but even then the town had a bit of a soulless feel to it.

-I’m certainly not one to reject a place just because it’s popular, but any well-oiled tourist machine also needs a significant dose of daily local life to keep things real.
+I’m not one to reject a place just because it’s popular (just check out my post on how to avoid the crowds in Venice for proof), but any well-oiled tourist machine also needs a significant dose of daily local life to keep things real.
 I’m just not sure that I found that in Taormina.
-Good looks tire quickly without substance and authenticity.
+After all, good looks tire quickly without substance and authenticity.

 GETTING THERE

-I flew into Palermo and then rented a car at Palermo airport, which from there was by far the quickest and easiest way of reaching Taormina.
-Driving from Palermo to Taormina took around three hours, and while on Google Maps it looked like a potentially picturesque coast road that I’d be following most of the way, it wasn’t really.
-The views were fleeting at best, so on the way back I took the inland route through interior Sicily, and this was more interesting.
+I flew into Palermo and then rented a car at Palermo airport, which was by far the quickest and easiest way of reaching Taormina.
+The driving took around three hours, and while on Google Maps it looked like a potentially picturesque coastal road that I’d be following most of the way, it wasn’t really.
+The views were fleeting at best, so on the way back I took the inland route through interior Sicily, and this was far more interesting.

-From Palermo, you can also get a cheap train to Taormina, with a stop in Messina en route.
-These trains take anything between 4-6 hours – check out Trainline for further details.
+From Palermo, you can also get a cheap train to Taormina, with a stop in Catania or Messina en route.
+These take anything between 4-6 hours – check out Omio for the most comprehensive routes.

-Catania is much closer to Taormina than Palermo, and from Catania airport you can get a local bus to Taormina in less than 90 minutes.
+Catania is much closer to Taormina than Palermo, and from Catania airport you can get a local train to Taormina-Giardini in just one hour.
 Book tickets with Omio, as they have by far the largest number of departures to match with your arrival time.
-Bus tickets cost around 7 EUR per journey.
+Train tickets cost around 8 EUR per one-way journey.

 Of course, you could also rent a car from Catania airport if you don’t fancy roughing it on a train or bus, and let’s face it, if you’re planning a visit to Taormina then you probably aren’t the type who roughs it anyway.